gogins/csound-extended/Opcodes/MVerb/README.md

 1. Default values of all parameters.
 2. The user's choice of *Spreset* determines most parameters.
-3. The user can override any default or preset parameters using optional opcode parameters.
+3. The user can override any number of default or preset parameters using optional opcode parameters.

 ## Performance